 ‘All-In’ graveyard based decks:

-Archetypes with game plans that rely heavily on access to their graveyard to win the game:
+Archetypes whose primary game plan relies heavily on access to the graveyard in order to win the game:

 Combo decks:

-Archetypes with game plans that use their graveyard as a resource but are more likely than the ‘all in’ category to win a match without it:
+Archetypes that use the graveyard as a meaningful resource, but are more capable than “all-in” decks of winning games without it:

-Archetypes that use their graveyard for incremental advantage but by no means are shut off from their strategy without it:
+Archetypes that leverage the graveyard for incremental advantage, but are by no means shut off from executing their core strategy without it:

-iii.
-What are the main cards we are wanting to remove from these decks?
+What are the main cards we are wanting to interact with or remove from these decks?

 Dredge: